-In addition to the language requirement and transfer/elective hours, homiletics study in the Vanderbilt Graduate Department will involve two required GDR core courses, 33 hours of required course work, a Homiletics Pedagogy Requirement, Qualifying Examinations, and the Dissertation.
+In addition to the language requirement and transfer/elective hours, homiletics and liturgics study in the Vanderbilt Graduate Department will involve one required GDR core courses, 33 hours of required course work, area specific Pedagogy Requirement, Qualifying Examinations, and the Dissertation.

 DISTRIBUTION OF REQUIRED HOURS